astro44/OP_stack/README.md

-# Initial Setup
+# Initial Setup - this is not regularly maintained and should be considered a starting/learning point.
   see https://stack.optimism.io/docs/build/getting-started/#configure-your-network
    More info:
   - https://discord.gg/optimism
   - https://github.com/ethereum-optimism/developers/discussions
 ## INSTALLATION from folder _docker001